ENCCS/hpda-python/content/GPU-computing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Using ufuncs (and generalized ufuncs) is the easist way to run on a GPU with Numba, and it requires minimal understanding of GPU programming.
-Numba @vectroize will produce a ufunc-like object.
+Numba ``@vectroize`` will produce a ufunc-like object.
 This object is a close analog but not fully compatible with a regular NumPy ufunc.
 Generating a ufunc for GPU requires the explicit type signature and  target attribute.

-.. typealong:: ufunc
+.. demo:: ufunc

+   Let's revisit our example during the episode of opeimization.

    .. tabs::